 We talk a lot about the hard work involved in becoming a self-published author, but the real answer to this question is an enthusiastic “Hell, yes!”
 If you follow the paths we’ve created, spend the time learning how the system works, and work hard, it is absolutely possible to quit your day job and make real money as a writer.

-Self-publishing got a bad rap because for many years it was almost impossible to make a profit as a self-published author.
-You had to buy a print run of books and then find ways to sell them, and they were expensive.
+Self-publishing got a bad rap, because for many years it was almost impossible to make a profit as a self-published author.
+You had to buy a print run of books — expensive! — and then find ways to sell them.
 And the world of self publishing was filled with predators who wanted to sell you things, but had no stake in your success.

 With Amazon and SmashWords and other online retailers, that has completely changed.
 More than half the money made by the authors of books last year was paid to self-published authors.
 And these companies take a percentage of your sales, so they are deeply invested in your success.
 They want you to win.

 And that is the real difference.
-A bookstore didn’t care about your self-published book.
-But Amazon does.
 The more books they can have for sale, the more sales they get overall, and the more money they make.
 You have the largest company in the world working with you and rooting for you to succeed on their platform, which is why self publishing has taken off as a huge market for aspiring writers.
 Tens of thousands of authors now make a living self-publishing and many more make extra cash writing as a side hustle.
-Markets ranging from romance and erotica to cookbooks and litRPG novels have exploded now that e-books and print-on-demand services have revolutionized the industry.
+Markets ranging from romance and erotica to cookbooks and litRPG novels have exploded now that ebooks and print-on-demand services have revolutionized the industry.

 We Won’t Claim That Self-Publishing Is Easy

 Making real money as an author without an agent or a publisher also usually requires you to write a lot.
-Every new book you write, especially as part of a series, creates more sales for your back catalog, the books you have published in the past that may not be selling as well as they once did.
+Every new book you write, especially as part of a series, creates more sales for your back catalog.
 So an author with twenty books will make a lot more money from each book launch than they did from the first few.

 How Much Can You Make?

 The reason so many people fail to make real money doing what they love is because they are not able to put in the work without a boss hanging over them or a college professor telling them when assignments are due.
 Most of us in the modern world, Americans in particular, are raised believing that the path to success is to go to college and get a job and work hard.
 It’s a clear path and it doesn’t require much ingenuity or belief in yourself.
-You just do what people tell you to do, and you get a good job.
+You just do what people tell you to do, and you (hopefully, but less and less these days, it seems) get a good job.

 Writing isn’t like that.
 If you want to write books for a living, you have to work on your own, without anyone telling you what to do.
 For those of us who are successful, that’s a big part of what we love about it.
 But for many, it’s the reason they fail.
 They don’t put in the hard work because they’re unable to be their own boss and tell themselves that they need to work X amount of hours or they’re going to lose their job.